timlegrand/StandaLock/README.md

   8. So solution is to decrypt and render PI only if visitor is human, that is, if he manually unlocked the slide lock via GUI.

 This solution is in **pure Javascript**, so no communication with server is required:
-* runs well on static servers such as Jekyll,
+* runs on static websites such as Jekyll servers,
 * still runs if you loose network connection on your mobile,
 * don't wait for the server to respond, get unlocked information instantly!